 Trekking / Trail Running / Orienteering:

 Teams will use provided maps, and their compasses, to find checkpoints (CP’s) scattered throughout the area.
 Maps will be pre-marked with checkpoints.
-Various styles of maps may be used during the race: The total trekking will be approximately 2-4 miles (2-hour) and 6-8 miles (6-hour) – depending on a your selected route and number of CP’s achieved.
+Various styles of maps may be used during the race.
+The total trekking will be approximately 6-8 miles – depending on a your selected route and number of CP’s achieved.
 Not all checkpoints will be required to finish as an officially ranked team; however, the more checkpoints a team obtains, the higher they will rank in the overall standings.
 Teams can choose to trek on trails or bushwhack through the wilderness.
 You will encounter terrain that will vary from open land to open forests, dense brush, hills and swampy lowlands.

-The mountain biking will total 5-7 miles (2-hour, with optional single track) and 20-25 miles (6-hour) as teams collect required checkpoints.
-The course will include a mix of dirt/paved roads, rail trails, single track, and off-road (real mountain bike) trails.
+The mountain biking will total 13-20 miles as teams collect required checkpoints.
+The course will include a mix of dirt/paved roads, multi-use trails, and single track mountain biking trails.

 About the Race